 Programs are required to pay annual and adult learner fees for each certification course level offered at an additional site.
 Approved additional sites operate until the program is scheduled for renewal of accreditation within its regular seven-year cycle.
-At the time of reaccreditation, a one-day on-site visit is required for all additional sites in operation.
+At the time of reaccreditation, a one-day on-site visit is required for all additional sites in operation, unless the additional location's original accreditation date is within 24 months of the program's renewal date.